 - Check the screws on the crutches every few days.
 They get loose easily.

 When to Call the Doctor

-If your child does not seem safe on crutches even after practicing with you, call the doctor.
-The doctor can refer you to a physical therapist who can teach your child how to use crutches.
+Call the provider if your child does not seem safe on crutches even after practicing with you.
+The provider can refer you to a physical therapist who can teach your child how to use crutches.

-If your child complains of numbing, tingling, or loss of feeling in their arm or hand, call the doctor.
+If your child complains of numbing, tingling, or loss of feeling in their arm or hand, call the provider.

 American Academy of Othopaedic Surgeons.
 How to use crutches, canes, and walkers.
 OrthoInfo. orthoinfo.aaos.org/topic.cfm?topic=a00181 .
 Updated February 2015.
 Accessed January 6, 2017.